 Nothing beats walking around a local craft market child-free.
 I buy a coffee then take my time at each stall looking at the products and chatting with the stall holder.
 Especially great in summer with the sun on my back, it allows me to feel careless, with no responsibility, even if it’s just for an hour or so.
 I love buying myself a little treat whether it be a piece of jewellery or something for my home.
 I also love having a good stretch when I’m feeling a little uptight.
 It’s amazing what simply pausing and consciously stretching can do for the body.
 It literally takes away any tension and you feel like you can reset and start afresh.

 Helen – Mama Loves to Share

-There is nothing like a good sing along in the car (child-free!)
-I pop on some Alanis Morissette “Jagged Little Pill”, turn it up super loud and have an almighty sing!
+There is nothing like a good sing along to my favorite songs in the car (child-free!)
+I pop on some Alanis Morissette’s “Jagged Little Pill”, turn it up super loud and have an almighty sing!
 Great stress reliever!
 I also love going to Zumba classes at the gym.
 There is something about the upbeat music, smiles on everyone’s faces, silly moves and the sense of belonging to a group which makes me feel so happy.
 It literally warms my heart and I leave with the biggest smile on my face.

 Tamara – Empowered Single Moms

 Journaling is a great way for me to get back in touch with myself when I am feeling scattered or confused about what to do next.